 For smaller events including localized severe weather events such as windstorms, hail, ice, snow, flooding, freezing and tornadoes, which are not necessarily prominent, public occurrences, the Company initially places greater reliance on catastrophe bulletins published by statistical reporting agencies to assist in determining what events occurred during the reporting period than the Company does for large events.
 This includes reviewing catastrophe bulletins published by Property Claim Services for U.S. catastrophes.
 The Company sets its initial estimates of reserves for claims and claim expenses for these smaller events based on a combination of its historical market share for these types of losses and the estimate of the total insured industry property losses as reported by statistical reporting agencies, although management may make significant adjustments based on the Company's current exposure to the geographic region involved as well as the size of the loss and the peril involved.
 This approach supplements the Company's approach for estimating losses for larger catastrophes, which as discussed above, includes discussions with brokers and ceding companies and reviewing individual contracts impacted by the event.
-Approximately one year from the date of loss for these small events, the Company typically estimates IBNR for these events by using the paid Bornhuetter-Ferguson actuarial method.
-The loss development factors for the paid Bornhuetter-Ferguson actuarial method are selected based on a review of the Company's historical experience.
-There were no significant changes to the Company's paid loss development factors over the last three years.
+For these small events, generally on the one year anniversary of when the events occurred, the Company will typically estimate IBNR for these events by using the reported Bornhuetter-Ferguson actuarial method.
+The loss development factors for the reported Bornhuetter-Ferguson actuarial method are selected based on a review of the Company's historical experience.
+The reported loss development factors were reviewed in 2022, although the impact was minimal.